-Do you feel guilty or frustrated when your child cries at drop off?
-Learn how to cope with separation anxiety and make drop offs smoother.
+Do you feel guilty or frustrated when your child cries at school drop off?
+Learn how to cope with school drop off anxiety and make your mornings smoother.

 Drop offs officially became the hardest part of the day.